aharonh/ak-tool/README.md

-# The ak (access kubernetes) tool
+# The **ak** (Access Kubernetes) Tool

-This project consolidates AWS MFA login, Kubernetes context switching, and Kubernetes API token refreshing into one simple cli tool (`ak.sh`).
+This project consolidates AWS MFA login, Kubernetes context switching, and Kubernetes API token refreshing into a single CLI tool (`ak.sh`).

-It is especially useful to engineers for working multiple kubernetes clusters running in multiple AWS accounts and configured with OpenID Connect SSO for kubernetes user authentication, further secured with AWS policy requiring MFA.
+It is useful for engineers who work with multiple Kubernetes clusters in multiple AWS accounts, each configured with OpenID Connect SSO or other secure authentication methods (including MFA).

+---

-## Quick start
+## Quick Start

-1. Install dependencies
+1. **Install Dependencies**

-   for working in virtual environment
+   **Using a virtual environment:**
    ```bash
    cd ak
    python3 -m venv .venv